|

 and the University of North Carolina

 Greensboro - false claim Oct.
-10, 2003

-designation of the Central School of the
+10, 2003 designation of the Central

-Deaf reallocated to the Board of Governors
+School of the Deaf reallocated to the Board

-and 75-acre parcel on NCA&T farmland as
+of Governors and 75-acre parcel on NCA&T

-Joint Millennial Campus, nor UNC System
+farmland as Joint Millennial Campus, and UNC System

 Millennial Campus. video |